7 dead as ambulance collides with truck in UP | Business

 - India

-Seven people died on Tuesday when an ambulance coming from Delhi collided with a truck here, police said.
+Seven people died on Tuesday when an ambulance in which they were returning from Delhi collided with a truck here, police said.

 The incident took place in the Fatehganj Paschim area when the driver of the ambulance lost control of the vehicle, which rammed a divider and came onto the other side of the road before hitting the truck, Bareilly Police said on Twitter.

-It is suspected that the ambulance driver may have dozed off which led to the crash.
+It is suspected that the ambulance driver may have dozed off at the wheel which led to the crash.

-A probe is on in the matter, and the victims are yet to be identified, the police said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)